 Placing wagers for the wrong reasons, such as emotion or sentimentality, can result in a losing streak.
 We’re not talking about intuition, which is an entirely different beast.
-If you have an intimate knowledge of a sport, you might be able to spot an opportunity where others wouldn’t.

 Emotional wagers, on the other hand, don’t make for good results, and sentiment has no place in sports betting.
 In essence, you’re betting on what you hope will happen.
-If you’re placing a bet on your favourite team either because you have chosen bookmakers with the best odds or because you want to believe that they’ll win, it doesn’t suddenly mean that their chances of winning have miraculously skyrocketed.
+If you’re placing a bet on your favourite team either because you have chosen bookmakers with the best odds or because you want to believe that they’ll win, it doesn’t suddenly mean that their chances of coming out victorious have miraculously skyrocketed.

 Thousands supported the Boston Red Sox, and they still had a losing streak that lasted 86 years.

 As a punter, you need to be selective by choosing the highest-rated bookmakers but even this won’t guarantee success.
 If an excellent opportunity doesn’t present itself, don’t place a bet.
 Instead, take the time to study your chosen sport.
 Learn about what factors can influence an outcome of any event or wager and find a way to use that information to improve your betting strategies.